andre-artus/ExtendArrayAdapter/README.md

 # ExtendArrayAdapter
-Example of one way how to extend an ArrayAdapter in Kotlin
+An example of how to extend an ArrayAdapter in Kotlin.
+There are many ways to do this, this is just one.